shivendrak/choose-your-adventure/readme.md

 `ng serve --port <your port number> --open`

 #### 2. With API (requires backend to be running locally)
 To run with this configuration it requires the api project to be running.
-The api project is configured to run on a specific port and the respective port information is already configured in client application as well.
+The api project is configured to run on a port 56600 and, same port information is already configured in client application as well.
+This means no configuration changes are required.

 To run with the option hit following command.
 The app will be automatically launched.